 Swiss chard side dish – As Dr. Gundry says, the bitter the better

 I’ve tried a few ways of preparing Swiss chard, but so far this one has given the best results.
 You only need the Swiss chard, extra virgin olive oil (see this article on how to pick the best olive oil), a few slices of garlic, lemon zest and a touch of salt and pepper.
 And 10 minutes of your time.

-How To Make a Perfect Swiss Chard Side Dish
+How To Prepare a Perfect Swiss Chard Side Dish

 A lectin-free, tasty and nutritious side dish